adobe/aquarium-fish/README.md

 ### Profiling

-You can enable standard golang pprof by setting `node_debug_pprof: true` in fish config.
-After that the profiling will be available on unauthorized endpoint https://localhost:8001/debug/pprof/.
-So it's very not recommended to enable pprof in production.
+Standard go pprof profiling is enabled only in debug builds.
+It's available on unauthorized endpoint https://localhost:8001/debug/pprof/ - so please don't use in production.

 You can reach pprof data like that:
 ```